danielemonteverdi02/r-breast-cancer-survival-analysis/README.md

 - To compare non-parametric and semi-parametric survival methods
 - To assess the validity of the proportional hazards assumption
 - To model time-dependent effects when necessary
-- To provide an interactive tool for data exploration (Power BI)
+- To provide an interactive tool for data exploration

 ---